 Photo of Keisha-Ann Gray Keisha-Ann Gray

-Prior to joining Proskauer, Keisha-Ann served as an Assistant United States Attorney in the Eastern District of New York and federal law clerk in the U.S. District Court for the District of Puerto Rico.
-The breadth of Keisha-Ann’s experience and background in federal government, coupled with her tenure in private practice as a Big Law partner and employment litigator, gives her the unique ability to meaningfully connect with diverse groups of people.
-This skill enables her to advocate effectively and successfully (in and out of the courtroom) for her clients.
-As a result, Keisha-Ann is also frequently called upon to conduct high-profile internal investigations.
-Because of her unique and varied skill set, clients routinely engage Keisha-Ann to handle their most sensitive matters which, due to her involvement, often successfully result in non-public, confidential resolutions – precisely the mandate required by her clients.
+Before joining Proskauer, Keisha-Ann served as an Assistant United States Attorney in the Eastern District of New York and as a federal law clerk in the U.S. District Court for the District of Puerto Rico.
+The breadth of her experience and background in federal government coupled with her tenure in private practice as a Big Law partner and employment litigator gives her the unique ability to meaningfully connect with diverse groups.
+This quality enables her to advocate effectively both in and out of the courtroom for her clients.
+As a result, Keisha-Ann is also frequently called upon to conduct high-profile investigations.

-Keisha-Ann enjoys giving back to the community and profession by serving as a member of the Mayor’s Advisory Committee on the Judiciary.
-She also serves on the Board of the Attorney Grievance Committee for the NY Supreme Court Appellate Division, 1st Department, the Board of the Federal Bar Council, and the Board of the Eastern District Association.
-In addition, Keisha-Ann co-Chairs the Federal Bar Council’s Employment Litigation Committee, and mentors junior attorneys.
+Keisha-Ann enjoys giving back to the community and profession by serving on the Mayor’s Advisory Committee on the Judiciary and the Magistrate Judge Selection Panel for the Eastern District of New York.
+She also sits on the Board of the Federal Bar Council and the Eastern District Association.
+In addition, she co-chairs the Federal Bar Council’s Employment Litigation Committee and actively mentors junior attorneys.

 Photo of Guy Brenner Guy Brenner